dd32/td-gh-ex/readme.txt

 If you have still any other questions about the theme you can email at info@colorawesomeness.com for free support.

 == Change Log ==

+= 1.3.3 =
+	* Added Hungarian translation thanks to Tamás (http://a.feny.be/)
+	* Fixed issue with sub-menus.

 = 1.3.2 =
 	* Added German translation